yikuaixigua/ST-SG/README.md

 # Limited Training Data SAR Image Change Detection via Spatial-Temporal Semantic and Geographic Correlation

 The full code will be open source after the publication of the paper.
-If you have any questions, please contact lhl_hit@hotmail.com
+If you have any questions, please contact at lhl_hit@hotmail.com
 # How to use ?
-## For SAR intensity image
+## For SAR intensity image Dataset
   ###  1. Basic configuration Settings
 please download the pre-trained model at [**pre-trained model**](https://drive.google.com/file/d/1H-SrJZHFNBwFjwTMViVtEUznPc8bsDkH/view?usp=sharing)